coding-flamingo/WhatATheme/_posts/2020-10-05-create-blazor-wasm-with-aad-authentication.md

 8.Click Register.

 ### Giving the Client Access to the Server App
-1.In the Azure portal go to the client application and click on API Permisions.
+1.In the Azure portal go to the client application and click on API Permissions.
 2.Click on Add Permsion
 3.Click on the My APIs Tab.